 These courses are team taught by the Program Faculty and are designed to cover the breadth of modern plant biology.
 Students are introduced to faculty research programs and develop skills in problem solving.
 One 4-credit tutorial course is taken each semester.
-Both courses should be completed by the end of the first year.
+Students should complete both courses in the first two semesters of their study.
+Students who enroll in the Spring 2021 semester will first take PLBIO 513 and then PLBIO 512 in the following Fall semester.

 In the tutorial courses, students will be presented with advanced lectures in central areas of plant biology.
-Each week, a faculty member will present two lectures and assign challenge problems to the students to be solved independently through library research.
+Each week, a faculty member will present two lectures and assign challenge problems to the students to be solved independently through literature research.
 Each student will be assigned to provide written solutions to a minimum of three challenge problems in each tutorial course.
-A discussion of each problem set will be held on the day the written solution is due.
-These papers will be evaluated based on the ability of the student to reason, demonstrate understanding and knowledge of a subject area, creativity, and quality of written and oral presentations.
+The students assigned to solve challenge problems on the same topic will discuss their solutions in oral presentations on the day the written solution is due.
+Each student's performance will be evaluated based on the ability to reason, demonstrate understanding and knowledge of a subject area, creativity, and quality of written and oral presentations.